Recruitment and Selection Procedure

 A selection panel will seek to be objective and maintain equity and confidentiality of the recruitment and selection process at all times.

-A selection panel will be approved by the relevant delegate prior to advertising.
-Changes to the selection panel also require the approval of the relevant Delegate.
+A Panel Coordinator will be approved by the relevant Delegate prior to advertising.
+Changes to the selection panel will be approved by the Panel Coordinator.

 A selection panel must include a minimum of:

-- one member from the recruiting school or section who is the Panel Coordinator;
+- one member from the recruiting department who is the Panel Coordinator;

 - one additional panel member (either internal or external to the University).